Raniz85/raniz.blog/src/posts/wintergatan-tdd-irl/index.md

 ---
-title: "Wintergatan: Can you Test-Drive Music?"
+title: "Can you Test-Drive Music?"
 description: "I think Martin Molin of Wintergatan is test-driving his Marble Machine 3.
 Here is why."
 date: 2023-12-11
 thumb: "wintergatan-testbench.jpg"